rohits2509/CodeReact/README.md

 In this project , we have also used Font-awesome and Bootstrap for styling.

-The project is run locally on localhost:8080 which gives  list view as shown below:
+The project is run locally on localhost:8080 which gives  list view as shown in the document.txt file:

-On clicking any of the domain names the page is redirected to the detailed view.
+On clicking any of the domain names the page is redirected to the detailed view(shown in document.txt).